 It’s a little counterintuitive to think sun exposure could decrease your chances of getting cancer, but it seems that the positive effects of vitamin D outweigh the negatives of getting a little sun (But just a little—more on that below.)
 A four-year trial found that when postmenopausal women supplemented with both vitamin D and calcium, their likelihood of developing cancer dropped by a whopping 60 percent.
 D has also been frequently studied for its apparent relationship to breast cancer: In a study of 166 women undergoing treatment, nearly 70 percent had low levels of vitamin D. The good news is that, according to a pooled analysis, supplementing with 2,000 IUs a day (equivalent to about 12 minutes in the sun) could cut the incidence of breast cancer in half.

 Expectant moms probably need a lot more vitamin D than their prenatal vitamins deliver.
 The average prenatal vitamin contains anywhere from 400 to 1,000 IUs of D—but research suggests that women who take 4,000 IUs daily greatly reduced their risk of complications like gestational diabetes, preterm birth, and infection with zero negative side effects.
-In general, vitamin D makes men and women more fertile, and women who supplement with it while undergoing in vitro fertilization (IVF) treatment are 6 percent more likely to successfully conceive.
+Plus, women who supplement with it while undergoing in vitro fertilization (IVF) treatment are 6 percent more likely to successfully conceive.